 (top photo credit: Burnaway & John Ramspott)

 Hear and meet leading photographers, educators, and curators during the ACP Lecture Series.
-Past speakers include Gregory Crewdson, Zoe Strauss (pictured), Vincent Laforet, Tierney Gearon, Alec Soth, Larry Sultan, Bruce Davidson, Lorna Simpson, Lauren Greenfield, Deborah Willis, and more.
+Past speakers include Gregory Crewdson, Zoe Strauss, Vincent Laforet, Tierney Gearon, Alec Soth, Larry Sultan, Bruce Davidson, Lorna Simpson, Lauren Greenfield, Deborah Willis, and more.

-ACP's Annual Gala Fundraiser is a world-class photography auction, featuring Denise Bethel from Sotheby's as auctioneer.
+ACP's Annual Gala Fundraiser is a world-class photography auction, featuring Denise Bethel, former Head of Photographs at Sotheby's NY as auctioneer.
 With a silent-auction, live bidding, and a full dinner, the ACP Photography Auction is a night to remember.
 Advance purchase of tickets required.
 Seating is limited.

 Following the success of the inaugural Photobook Fair in 2009, ACP continues to provide an opportunity for photographers who have published books (on their own, or with publishers) to show, discuss, and sell their books to the public.